ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 ### Overview
 This lab focuses on learning how data is processed, parsed, and manipulated in Splunk to extract meaningful insights and perform effective analysis of machine-generated data.
 These skills are critical for a security analyst, as they directly support identifying and responding to threats, investigating incidents, and monitoring system health.

+I started by reviewing the lab’s introduction, which outlined the learning objectives for the exercises ahead.
+The lab emphasized how Splunk handles event parsing, the role of configuration files such as `inputs.conf`, `props.conf`, and `transforms.conf`, and how to use these files to extract and filter fields.
+I paid attention to the context of why parsing is so critical for a SOC analyst: poorly parsed logs can lead to incomplete data, false negatives, or gaps in investigations.
+This task didn’t involve hands-on commands yet, but it set the stage by showing me what I would be practicing.

 ### Learning Objectives
 By the end of this lab, I will understand:
 - How events are parsed in Splunk.